 Reading Activity lets teachers create short, leveled passages that model good composition writing while introducing relevant vocabulary and comprehension checks.

-Start by creating a new Reading Activity and entering a topic such as A Day I Will Never Forget.
-Add simple instructions, for instance, “Write a 200–250-word first-person narrative with a beginning, problem, climax, and resolution.
-End with a short reflection or lesson learned.”
+Start by creating a new Reading activity from a topic, for example, A Day I Will Never Forget, and add additional instructions that match your task, such as a first-person narrative with beginning, problem, climax, and resolution, plus a short closing reflection.
 The AI will instantly generate a passage that fits those criteria.

 Teachers can personalize it further:

-This feature helps students understand how a story flows and what makes it engaging.
+This activity will help students understand how a story flows and what makes it engaging.
 Before they ever start writing, they’ve already seen and heard a model that connects structure, tone, and detail.

 After modeling comes practice.
-The Chatbot feature acts as a personal writing assistant that walks students through brainstorming, organizing, and writing their own stories.
+The AI Chatbot acts as a personal writing assistant that walks students through brainstorming, organizing, and writing their own stories.

 Teachers can design the chatbot to ask prompting questions such as: